Legal Guidelines

 If you are a NRI, acquiring a home loan in India can be a complicated and confusing process.
 Go through the following information to understand the process of receiving a home loan.
 NRI's Qualifying for NRI Housing Loans are:

-• Indian citizens who stay abroad for employment or for carrying on business or vocation outside India or for any other purpose in circumstances indicating an indefinite period of stay abroad;
+- Indian citizens who stay abroad for employment or for carrying on business or vocation outside India or for any other purpose in the circumstances indicating an indefinite period of stay abroad;

-• Officials of the State Government and Public Sector Undertakings deputed abroad on temporary assignments or posted to their branches or offices abroad.
+- State Government and Public Sector Undertakings officials deputed abroad on temporary assignments or posted to their branches or offices abroad.

-Documentation required for Resident Indians as well as for NRI’s for getting Home Loans are different in some respect.
-Home Loans for NRI’s are available for construction of new house/flats, purchase of old house/flat addition/ alteration to an existing house & repairs/renovations etc. NRI’s can avail of loans by mortgaging an existing residential property.
-However, for availing home loans, NRI’s have to fulfil certain conditions according to provisions of the Income Tax Act.
-They should have stayed in India for a period of 182 days or more within an assessment year or they should have stayed in India for at least a total of one year or more.
-The FDI Policy that permits FDI upto 100% from foreign NRI investor under the automatic route has boosted NRI confidence.
-Banks have attractive NRI housing schemes to accommodate the housing needs of NRI’s.
-From the stables of HFC’s NRI housing finance plans with suitable repayment options are available.
-Last but not the least, NRI’s should take due care while selecting their home loan provider companies or HFC’s.
+Documentation required for Resident Indians, as well as for NRI, for getting Home Loans are different in some respects.
+Home loans for NRIs are available for the construction of new houses/flats, purchase of old houses/flat additions/ alteration to existing houses & repairs/renovations, etc. NRIs can get loans by mortgaging an existing residential property.
+However, to avail of home loans, NRIs have to fulfill certain conditions according to provisions of the Income Tax Act.
+They should have stayed in India for 182 days or more within an assessment year, or they should have stayed in India for at least a total of one year or more.
+The FDI Policy that permits FDI up to 100% from foreign NRI investors under the automatic route has boosted NRI confidence.
+Banks have attractive NRI housing schemes to accommodate the housing needs of NRI's.
+Housing finance plans with suitable repayment options are available from the stables of HFC's NRI.
+Last, NRIs should take due care while selecting their home loan provider companies or HFCs.
 Considering the geographical distances involved, it is significant that loan seekers associate with a proactive and responsive HFC.

 Age